 Shure SRH440A Review

-I’ve been quite critical of the SRH240A and mainly because the SRH440A is so impressive.
-This next-level up in the Shure range strikes an excellent balance between price and quality.
+I’ve been quite critical of the SRH240A, mainly because the SRH440A is so impressive.
+This next level up in the Shure range strikes an excellent balance between price and quality.

 - Great level of detail across the full frequency range with good neutrality.

 - Durable and attractive design.
-These also collapse for travel.
+These also fold flat for travel.

 - Much like the SRH240A, it does lean a little on the bright side.

 If comfort is high on your list of priorities the AKG K72 should be on your shortlist.
 These budget-priced headphones offer an engaging sound signature that is great for casual listening.

 - Super comfortable headband and earpads.
 Great for long listening sessions.

 - Good build quality while retaining an aggressive price point.